MrKiplin/xlsx-encrypter/README.md

 ### Headers

-Optional default headers can be added
+Default headers can be added

 ```js
 import { XlsxGenerator } from "xlsx-encrypter";